Bidding Games and Efficient Allocations: Model

 \subsection{Subgame perfect equilibria}

-We will denote by $\gamma$ a strategy profile for the two players, where $\gamma(s,B_1)$ is the part of the profile that determines the actions taken in state $s$ under budget partition $(B_1,B_2)$.
-We interpret the notation $\gti$ as $\geq$ when $i=1$ and as $>$ when $i=2$.

-While the following definition is somewhat lengthy, it coincides with the standard definition of PSPE for the game described above.
-We write down explicitly all possible deviations of each player and explain them in comments.

-\begin{definition}[PSPE] A \emph{pure subgame perfect equilibrium} (PSPE) in a bidding game $G$, is a mapping $\gamma$ from states to actions, s.t. each player plays a best-response strategy to the other player at any subtree, for any budget.
-Formally,
+\begin{definition} A strategy profile $\gamma$ is a \emph{pure subgame perfect equilibrium} (PSPE) in a bidding game $\tup{G,\eps}$, if it is a valid strategy profile, and each player plays a best-response strategy to the other player at any subtree, for any budget. \end{definition} We denote by $\Gamma^*(G,\eps)\subseteq \Gamma(G,\eps)$ the set of all PSPEs in bidding game $\tup{G,\eps}$.